 Child Abuse Prevention Month

 April is Child Abuse Prevention Month.
-The Catholic Church in New Hampshire is committed to the safety of children.
+The Catholic Church in New Hampshire is absolutely committed to the safety of children.
 Please read on to find ways that the Diocese of Manchester is recognizing this special month.
 For more information about our policies, training programs, and resources, use the links on the left side of this page.

 Pinwheels for Prevention®

 The Diocese of Manchester has partnered with Prevent Child Abuse America and the New Hampshire Children’s Trust to promote the Pinwheels for Prevention® campaign.
 Pinwheels serve as a symbol to remind us that all children deserve happy and safe childhoods.
 Find out how to "plant" a pinwheel garden.

 Our colorful pinwheel templates feature three designs with positive messages for children, teens, and adults.
-The activity guide also includes discussion cards parents acan use to jump start conversations about child safety with their children.
+The activity guide also includes discussion cards parents can use to jump start conversations about child safety with their children.
 Include the pinwheels in your gardens or displays, on bulletin boards, as part of a classroom lesson about personal safety, or make them at home.

-Twenty-four Bulletin Announcements to Promote Child Safety
+Twenty-Four Bulletin Announcements to Promote Child Safety

 Get started during Child Abuse Prevention month with these bulletin announcements and continue using them throughout the year.

 Do you know the warning signs of abusers?
 Do you know how to respond if a child tells you that he or she has been abused?
 Would you like to learn more about what the Catholic Church in New Hampshire is doing to prevent abuse?
 Our infographics can help answer these questions.
 Please print and distribute, or pin our infographics to your Pinterest board.